partysalat/monitory/README.md

 const { teamcityClient } = require('monitory')
 const client = teamcityClient.create({ url: 'https://teamcity.jetbrains.com' });
 ```
-Provdes a method for retrieving failed jobs.
+Provides a method for retrieving failed jobs.
 * `client.getFailedJobsFor(<Array of Teamcity Project Ids>)`: Returns an array of the format
   * `name` Job Name with parent project information separated by '/'
   * `assignee`If somebody clicks assign in teamcity, the buildstep will be marked as assigned on the monitor.